webrecorder/warcio/README.rst

 ~~~~~~~~~~~~~~~~~~~~

 The ``raw_stream`` can be used to read the rest of the payload directly.
-A special ``content_stream()`` function provides a stream that
+A special ``ArcWarcRecord.content_stream()`` function provides a stream that
-automatically decompress and de-chunks the HTTP payload, if it is
+automatically decompresses and de-chunks the HTTP payload, if it is
 compressed and/or transfer-encoding chunked.

 ARC Files